 Annual Announcement of Copyright Policies

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under Section 106 of the Copyright Act (Title 17 of the United States Code).
 Infringement may occur when a copyright protected work is reproduced or distributed without authorization, including when it is uploaded or downloaded from the Internet or otherwise published without permission.
-Protected works may include (among other works) music, movies and television programs.
+Protected works may include (among other works) photographic images, music, movies, and television programs.
 Although there are limited exceptions not requiring permission, such as the doctrine of fair use, sharing substantial portions of such works, including on peer-to-peer networks, without authorization by the rights owner or by meeting the exception requirements is an infringement.

 For more information about copyright at the University of Illinois, please visit: http://copyright.illinois.edu.